 EFL - ESL activities and games for teaching adverbs of frequency

 An ESL lesson plan for teaching adverbs of frequency to elementary level students (A2).
 It includes a lead-in activity, some practical ESL classroom activities and a game.
 The best way to view this content is through the TEFL Handbook app.
-So if you have an Android device, be sure to check it out.
+So if you have an iOS or Android device, be sure to check it out.